209P/LINEAR: Associated meteor showers

-Preliminary results by Esko Lyytinen and Peter Jenniskens, later confirmed by other researchers, predicted 209P/LINEAR might generate the next big meteor shower which would come from the constellation Camelopardalis on the night of 23/24 May 2014.
+Preliminary results by Esko Lyytinen and Peter Jenniskens, later confirmed by other researchers, predicted 209P/LINEAR might a big meteor shower which would come from the constellation Camelopardalis on the night of 23/24 May 2014.
 It was possible that there could be 100 to 400 meteors per hour.
 All the trails from the comet from 1803 through 1924 were expected to intersect Earth's orbit during May 2014.
 The peak activity was expected to occur around 24 May 2014 7h UT when dust trails produced from past returns of the comet could pass 0.0002 AU from Earth.
 The 2014 Camelopardalids only generated 10–15 visual meteors per hour.
 But the expected radiant and date of visual maximum were correctly predicted.
 The shower peaked around 6h UT on 24 May 2014.
 The Canadian Meteor Orbit Radar (CMOR) detected the shower using HF/VHF radar echos but the particles were too small for visual detection.
-Earth will encounter the 1939 stream around 24 May 2019 8h UT with a ZHR of ~5.
+Earth encountered the 1939 stream around 24 May 2019 8h UT with a ZHR of ~5.
 The Eta Aquariids also occur at this time of year.

+The comet has also being suggested to be the parent body of the lambda Draconids, which is active from April 24 to June 4, and peaks around May 12.
+However it is possible that it is the same shower as the Camelopardalids.

 209P/LINEAR may also be the source of the weak 6–14 June meteor shower "sigma Ursae Majorids" (SIM #677).